tobbelobb/hp-mark/README.md

  - black (not required for build & use)
  - scipy (not required for build & use)
  - numpy (not required for build & use)
+ - raspistill (shading fix required if you don't use Picam.
+For why, see [here](https://www.arducam.com/docs/cameras-for-raspberry-pi/native-raspberry-pi-cameras/lens-shading-calibration/).)

 ## hpm Target Hardware
 We will strive to provide how-tos for installing these on the Raspberry Pi 4 with 32-bit Raspberry Pi OS on it.